EinsamHauer/disthene/README.md

 ##### Blacklist configuration in blacklist.yaml
 This is a list of regular expressions per tenant.
 Matching metrics will NOT be store but they still WILL be aggregated (see below)

+##### Whitelist configuration in whitelist.yaml
+This is a list of regular expressions per tenant.
+Matching metrics will override blacklist rules.

 ##### Aggregation configuration in aggregator.yaml
 List of aggregation rules per tenant.
 By exmaple: